yulei-chen/compiler-design-lab/README.md

 - `edu.kit.kastel.vads.compiler.parser.Printer` allows printing the AST.
   As it inserts many parentheses, it can be helpful when debugging precedence problems.
 - `edu.kit.kastel.vads.compiler.ir.util.GraphVizPrinter` can generate output in
   the DOT format.
-There are online tools (e.g., the relatively powerful
+There are online tools (e.g.,
-  <https://www.yworks.com/yed-live/> or the more barebones
+  <https://magjac.com/graphviz-visual-editor/>, which can display tooltips and
-  <https://magjac.com/graphviz-visual-editor/>) that can visualize that output.
+  subgraphs, or https://www.yworks.com/yed-live/, which is relatively good at neighbourhoods and larger layouts) that can visualize that output.
   It allows debugging anything related to the IR.

 We also try to keep track of source positions as much as possible through the compiler.